 There’s are some more action verbs to consider adding to your call to action.

-The fold is the bottom part of your web browser; the part of the web page you can view without further scrolling or moving down the page.
+The fold is the bottom part of your web browser, the part of the web page you see before further scrolling or moving down the page.

 Above the fold not always possible

-Having web forms and opt in boxes above the fold is great in an ideal world but …
+Having a contact form and opt-in box above the fold is great in an ideal world, but …

-I would thoroughly recommend adding a call to action area multiple times on a long form page or blog post.
+I recommend adding a call to action area multiple times on a long-form page or blog post.

 My website structure page used to have a 12% organic traffic conversion rate.